stark0de/nginxpwner/README.md

 -Checks if it is vulnerable to CRLF via a common misconfiguration of using $uri in redirects

+-Checks for CRLF in all of the paths provided

 -Checks if the PURGE HTTP method is available from the outside

 -Checks for variable leakage misconfiguration